-With the number of protons hitting the crystal $\sim 1.5 \cdot 10^9$, the extraction efficiency equals $\sim 0.7\%$ that is also close to the estimation made above.
-The real extraction efficiency is expected to be noticeably higher with optimising the construction of the accelerator vacuum chamber and the head part of a beam line.
+With the number of protons hitting the crystal $\sim 1.5$ .
+10, the extraction efficiency equals $\sim 0.7\%$ that is also close to the value a obtained above.
+The real extraction efficiency is expected to be noticeably higher with optimising the construction of the accelerator vacuum chamber and a head part of the beam line.